Building Enterprise SSO for my multi-tenant SaaS AI Agent platform

 **Attack**: User authenticated for Tenant A presents their token to Tenant B’s API endpoints.

-**Mitigation**: Five layers prevent this:
+**Mitigation**: Five layers mitigate this:

 • Audience claim validation (different client_id per tenant)